 VC++ Directories Property Page

-Directories in which to search for executable files.
+Directories to search for executable files.
 Corresponds to the PATH environment variable.

-Directories in which to search for include files that are referenced in the source code.
+Directories to search for include files that are referenced in the source code.
 Corresponds to the INCLUDE environment variable.

-Directories in which to search for assembly and module (metadata) files that are referenced in the source code by the #using directive.
+Directories to search for assembly and module (metadata) files that are referenced in the source code by the #using directive.
 Corresponds to the LIBPATH environment variable.

-Directories in which to search for source files to use for IntelliSense.
+Directories to search for source files to use for IntelliSense.

 Directories not to search when checking for build dependencies.

-In the left pane of the Property Pages dialog box, expand Configuration Properties and then select VC++ Directories.
+In the Property Pages dialog box, click Configuration Properties and then click VC++ Directories.

-In the box in the dialog box that appears, you can add or remove values, and you can rearrange the order in which the values appear.
-You can also change whether the project inherits any settings by selecting or clearing Inherit from parent or project defaults.
+You can add or remove values, and you can reorder any values that have been added.
+You can also select or clear Inherit from parent or project defaults.